guligo/searchpoint/README.md

 http://<your host>:8080/searchpoint
 ```

-Use test@test.test / test as credentials.
+Use test[at]test.test / test as credentials.

 ## Credits